collectiveacuity/jsonModel/REFERENCE.rst

 Querying Items
 ^^^^^^^^^^^^^^
 Although the query method will evaluate items nested inside lists to an arbitrary depth, it does so by evaluating all items in the list and all sub-branches of any nested lists inside the list.
 As a result, querying items inside lists suffers non-linear explosion.
-And, unlike the process of item ingestion, if any item in a list (or branch of a sub-list) fails to evaluate to true to a criteria in the query, the entire record will be skipped.
+And, unlike the process of item ingestion, if any item in a list (or branch of a sub-list) fails to evaluate to true to a criteria in the query, the entire record will return false. **Be Warned**

 Query Errors
 ^^^^^^^^^^^^